Oil prices fall after rally encourages profit-taking

 “Fresh uncertainty about inventories and OPEC compliance (with agreed production cuts) could be enough reason to sell some of the long positions.”

-U.S. hedge funds and money managers have already started lowering their bets on rising prices.

-Commodity Futures Trading Commission data showed on Friday that investors had cut bullish bets on U.S. crude for a second straight week.
+U.S. hedge funds and money managers have already started reducing their bets on rising prices, with Commodity Futures Trading Commission data showing on Friday that investors had cut bullish bets on U.S. crude for a second straight week.

+Investors in Europe disagree on the outlook, however, as data from the InterContinental Exchange showed speculators raised bullish Brent crude bets last week.

 The world remains awash with oil despite a deal struck by some of the world’s biggest producers to rein in output.
 Rising U.S. production has been a major factor keeping supply and demand from balancing.

-However, there are indicators that U.S. output may soon slow, as energy firms cut rigs drilling for new oil for a second week in three, energy services firm Baker Hughes reported on Friday.
-Drillers slashed five rigs in the week to Aug.
+However, there are indications that U.S. output may soon slow, as energy companies cut rigs drilling for new oil for a second week in three, energy services firm Baker Hughes reported on Friday.
+Drillers cut five rigs in the week to Aug.
 18, decreasing the count to 763.

 “The rig count suffered its biggest fall since January, adding to signs that the market is tightening,” ANZ bank said.

-Also, U.S. commercial crude inventories have fallen almost 13 per cent from their March peaks, to 466.5 million barrels.
+Also, U.S. commercial crude inventories have fallen almost 13 per cent from their March peaks to 466.5 million barrels.

-Analysts said falling crude inventories, despite rising output, indicated the market was tightening.

-“The trajectory of crude inventories is clearly down and it will be surprising if the market will be able to ignore continued drawdowns,” said William O’Loughlin, investment analyst at Australia’s Rivkin Securities.
+The oil minister of Kuwait, which is participating in OPEC-led production cuts, said U.S. crude stocks were falling more than expected because output cuts were taking effect.

+Kazakhstan, not an OPEC member but one of the countries which has committed to the production curbing deal, also remains committed to decreasing output, the head of state oil company SOCAR told Reuters in an interview.

-Elsewhere, a shutdown of Libya’s Sharara oilfield due to a pipeline blockage provided some upside.
+Elsewhere, a shutdown of Libya’s Sharara field due to a pipeline blockage provided some upside.
 Libya’s National Oil Corp declared force majeure on loadings of Sharara crude from the Zawiya oil terminal on Sunday.Report Typo/Error